NikoHark/PCL-GUI/SETUP.md

 sudo dpkg-reconfigure xserver-xorg
 sudo reboot
 ```
-##----INSTALL Qt 5.0
+##----INSTALL Qt 5.6
 Use the online installer at https://www.qt.io/download/
+Note: Qt 5.7s makefile has been altered in such a way that PCL 1.8 and VTK 6.3
+      will be unable to find QWidget.
+The two solutions to this problem are to
+      use VTK 7.0 or Qt 5.6.
+At this time I have not tested if PCL 1.8 and
+      VTK 7.0 play nicely together.
 ##----INSTALL vtk
 change directories and clone from git repo:
 ```